Kapanen scores double OT winner as Leafs beat Capitals 4-3 (Apr 15, 2017) | FOX Sports

 Kapanen scores double OT winner as Leafs beat Capitals 4-3 (Apr 15, 2017)

-Not unraveling in a tough atmosphere, the young Maple Leafs showed they belonged on the same ice with the Capitals after losing Game 1 in OT.

-Brian Boyle made a slick backhanded pass to Kapanen, who put the puck into a wide-open net to give Toronto its first playoff victory since 2013.
+”He was by far our best player tonight,” said Toronto defenseman Jake Gardiner, who played a game-high 40:42. ”When a goalie gets hot like that, it makes it easier for us.”

+Ovechkin, John Carlson and Nicklas Backstrom scored in regulation for the Capitals, and Holtby finished with 47 saves.
+Washington fell behind in each of the first two games and will try to reverse that trend moving forward.

-Well before the game dragged into overtime, the Maple Leafs lost rugged defenseman Roman Polak to a gruesome injury in the second period when his right leg bent the wrong way on landing after a hit from Brooks Orpik.
+Toronto won’t have rugged defenseman Roman Polak for Game 3 or the rest of the playoffs after his gruesome right leg injury in the second period.
+Polak’s leg bent the wrong way on landing after a hit from Orpik, and he couldn’t put any weight on it.
+Coach Mike Babcock confirmed the veteran was done for the season.

-Polak put no weight on his right leg as he was helped off, and his absence further depleted a blue line that was already without top-pairing defenseman Nikita Zaitsev.
+Polak’s absence further depleted a blue line that was already without top-pairing defenseman Nikita Zaitsev, forcing Gardiner, Morgan Rielly (40:12), Matt Hunwick (35:19) and Martin Marincin (30:41) to play heavy minutes.

-The injury forced Rielly, Jake Gardiner and Matt Hunwick to play heavy minutes late into the night.
-Even the healthy Capitals saw the wear and tear take its toll, and the teams combined for 24 shots in the first overtime.

-In a wacky game with back-and-forth action, 12 minor penalties and Polak’s injury, it was only fitting the best scoring chance in the first overtime didn’t even feature a shot.
-After Holtby was penalized for slashing Nazem Kadri in the back of the leg, Ovechkin came out of the penalty box from serving the minor and got a breakaway.

-Toronto rookie Mitch Marner raced down the ice on the backcheck to break it up before Ovechkin could even get the puck on net.
+”As far as the minutes go, we’ll be fine,” Rielly said. ”We’ve got young legs.”

+Even young legs were feeling the strain as the clock ticked away and fans at Verizon Center were warned about the Metro system closing at midnight.
+Kapanen’s goal beat that deadline to end a wacky game that featured 12 minor penalties, several post-whistle scrums and an overtime slashing penalty on Holtby.

-NOTES: Zaitsev skated on his own Saturday morning, but coach Mike Babcock didn’t provide a timeline on when the defenseman might be ready to return. … With the primary assist on Carlson’s goal, Justin Williams has points in six consecutive playoff games. … Marner has points in all five career games against Washington.
+NOTES: Zaitsev skated on his own Saturday morning, and Babcock said the Russian would skate again Sunday before a determination was made about Game 3.
+If Zaitsev can’t go because of his upper-body injury, Alexey Marchenko would step into the lineup. … With the primary assist on Carlson’s goal, Justin Williams has points in six consecutive playoff games. … Marner has points in all five career games against Washington.

 —